 Why you might want to create a multilingual WooCommerce store

 A multilingual ecommerce site means you can potentially sell to many more customers than you could with a single language store.
 Even if you don’t plan to sell internationally, you might be surprised by the number of people in your own country who aren’t necessarily speaking the ‘official’ language of your home country.

-In the USA, 41 million people speak Spanish at home, and many millions more speak another language other than English.
-By translating your WordPress website into additional languages, you’ll reach a wider audience and send out a positive message about your business.
+For example, in the USA, 41 million people speak Spanish at home, and many millions more speak another language other than English.
+By translating your WooCommerce store into additional languages, you’ll reach a wider audience and send out a positive message about your business.

 Making WooCommerce multilingual not only makes it easier for those people to buy from you, it also serves you in many other ways.

-For potential customers speaking different languages, translating your WooCommerce store will improve user experience.
-They’ll be able to read product descriptions in their own language and work through the checkout process without having to switch to another language or use a tool like Google translate to help them.
+- User experience: For potential customers speaking different languages, translating your WooCommerce store will improve user experience.
+They’ll be able to read product descriptions in their own language and work through the checkout process without having to use a tool like the in-browser Google translate to help them.
 This will boost conversions and it will make it easier for people to buy WooCommerce products from you.

 What does that result in, in practice?
 One Weglot customer, La Machine Cycle Club, increased their conversion rate by 25% after making their store multilingual.